geerlingguy/ansible-role-jenkins/README.md

     jenkins_updates_url: "https://updates.jenkins.io"

-The URL to use for Jenkins plugin updates.
+The URL to use for Jenkins plugin updates and update-center information.

     jenkins_plugin_timeout: 30